10 Mar How to get a Schengen Visa from India

 1. A copy of your business license in India

-2. Company bank statement of the latest 6 months
+2. Company bank statement for the latest 6 months

 3. Income Tax Return (ITR)